 In January, we identified hallmarks of a structure that we use when working with a system or school over time.
-The following is the second of seven posts that serve to illuminate those hallmarks.
+The following is the fourth of seven posts that serve to illuminate those hallmarks.

 As leaders, we know that the most important relationship in schools and school systems is the instructional relationship between teachers and their students.
 We talk and write about the primacy of this relationship and, yet, it can be easy to simply do that – talk and write about it.

 Because the learning that takes place “at the desk of the student” is so critical, we often find ourselves in classrooms teaching a group of students whom we have just met and often at a level or in a subject area that is unfamiliar to us.
 It certainly would be far simpler to share examples and images of students engaged in learning; however, the potential benefits far outweigh the moments of doubt as one begins a lesson in front of a group of 18 or more educators.
 (In a subsequent blog, we will more clearly articulate the role of those educator observers, but for now, let us reflect on some recent experiences.)

 The body of writing in the area of ethical leadership often refers to leaders who “risk their own significance” and we know of no better way than to model a strategy or an instructional sequence for others.
 Certainly, this can be done in a learning session where only adult learners are present.
 That is, we can engage in a strategy or series of strategies and then discuss classroom adaptations and applications.
 Nevertheless, inviting others to observe a strategy in action with a group of student learners allows us to watch intentional instructional design unfold and to mitigate sentiments such as, “Well, this is a good idea, but I can’t imagine how it would work with a group of Grade 10 Science students.”